microsoft/fast/packages/web-components/fast-foundation/src/avatar/avatar.spec.md

 A common use case would be to display an image or text (usually initials) of a user or an object, such as in a user profile.

 ### Features
-- A URL for an image can be passed to the component to be displayed in the coin
+- A URL for an image can be passed to the component to be displayed in the backplate
-  - When no image is provided, the initials of the provided name will be displayed in the coin
+  - When no image is provided, the initials of the provided name will be displayed in the backplate
 - Badge slot: Able to slot in a badge component
 - Media slot: Accepts an `img` or an `svg`
 - `shape`, a circle or square shape can be chosen.
-Any border radius for square shaped coins should be determined by the users design system values or stylesheet
+Any border radius for square shaped backplates should be determined by the users design system values or stylesheet
-- `color`, a hexadecimal color can be provided to determine the coin background color
+- `color`, a hexadecimal color can be provided to determine the backplate background color
 - When a `link` is provided an `aria-link` attribute is added

 ### Prior Art/Examples